 The Bottom Line on Retirement Contribution Limits

 Do all these charts seem to just add to the confusion?
 Maybe you’re feeling like you can understand the guidelines, but not how you should be implementing the various accounts into your own savings strategy.
-That’s a common question we hear from many of our clients.
-It would be easy to plan if life was static, but the seasons of life bring new people, stressors, and goals — your financial strategy should adjust to those developments.
+These are common questions we hear from many of our clients.
+It would be easy to plan if life was static, but the seasons of life bring new people, stressors, and goals — your financial strategy should adjust along with you.

 If you’d like some help sorting through what these charts mean for your effective retirement savings strategy, reach out to us.
-We’d love to help you sort through what options are available to you and how you can plan to maximize your retirement savings strategy.
+We’d love to help you sort through what options are available to you and how you can plan to best utilize your retirement savings options.

 Comments